About Dependent Autocompletes

 The JavaScript of django-autocomplete-light connects the fields in the frontend, and moreover, it is smart enough to work with prefixed and inline forms.

-Tips and Tricks Programming Development Django 3.2 Django 2.2 django-autocomplete-light
+Tips and Tricks Programming Development Django 5.x Django 4.2 Django 3.2 django-autocomplete-light